OLGA BOGDAN

 Since the main characters all attend film school, there’s a clever playlist at the back featuring all the movies and TV shows referenced throughout.
 It’s easy to imagine A Psychopath’s Guide to Girls as a Netflix or an HBO show.
 Better still, as a film directed by Emerald Fennell or Julia Ducournau (or maybe Jennifer Reeder could bring it stateside?)."HELENSKI, Amazon review

-All novels are widely available in both ebook and paperback formats.
+All novels are widely available in ebook and paperback formats.